Sharesale

 The Two Main Purposes of a Video Reel

 There are two primary goals for an actor’s Video Reel.
 The first is to capture the interest of an agent or manager so that they will help build your career.
 The second goal is to gain more work directly by listing your reel on a casting profile.
-It allows industry professionals seeking new talent to see your work and consider you for future projects.
+It allows industry professionals seeking new to see your work and consider you for future projects.

 Why you need a reel and what should be included in it depends on your purpose for having one.
 It will guide you to scenes that fit, the optimal length, and how to make a Video Reel that advances your acting career.